bananza-team/bananza-video-sharing/README.md

 **Requirements**:

 - npm
-	- the easiest way to install npm is by installing node-js(https://nodejs.org/en/download/).
+	- the easiest way to install npm is by installing node-js (https://nodejs.org/en/download/).
 An installer for Windows and macOS is available.
-Linux Users can either compile the source code, or install via a package manager(https://nodejs.org/en/download/package-manager/)
+Linux Users can either compile the source code, or install via a package manager (https://nodejs.org/en/download/package-manager/)
-	- the official npm website offers some alternatives for installing npm:https://docs.npmjs.com/downloading-and-installing-node-js-and-npm.
+	- the official npm website offers some alternatives for installing npm (https://docs.npmjs.com/downloading-and-installing-node-js-and-npm).
 I've had succes with nvm-installer on windows.